ckarag/CryptoDailyData/README.md

 # CryptoDailyData
-A simple script for downloading all the available daily cryptocurrency time-series data using the Coinpaprika Python API.
+A simple script for downloading all the available daily cryptocurrency time-series data (Open/High/Low/Close, Volume & Market Cap) using the Coinpaprika Python API.